 Will I be able to get a job with this degree?

 As some may already know with every degree, you have no guarantee of a job.
-There is no security in the modern workplace even with all the experience and certifications you can find yourself unemployed and unable to find work.
+There is no security in the modern workplace even with all the experience and certifications you can find yourself up against others with even more experience than you.
 That’s why it’s important if you aim to work in tech to constantly keep up with the latest tech, tools, frameworks, languages everything.

 Reality-check aside all those credentials, experience, degrees can most certainly help build up your case to get hired in entry-level jobs.
 A university degree can give you an advantage; for example, if two CV’s are read and one has a degree and one doesn’t it will get you ‘looked at’ but that’s it.
 You will also need to prove you are capable whether it’s past experiences, your projects or your hobbies these are evidence you can complete tasks and are competent enough but most of all you need to be a good fit for the role.
 You can find this out by researching about the company, analysing the job spec and creating an application specifically catered towards the job you are applying for.